Anne Bailey

 Margaret S. Inge

-Margaret S. Inge, Vice-President is Development Director of TRANSART, the region’s first institution dedicated to the arts and culture of African Americans in their 400 year history in the Mid-Hudson Valley.
+Margaret S. Inge, President is Development Director of TRANSART, the region’s first institution dedicated to the arts and culture of African Americans in their 400 year history in the Mid-Hudson Valley.
 Maggie is an award-winning newspaper columnist, former network television executive and owner of her own management consulting firm.
 She has nurtured several emerging not-for-profit organizations.

 Jason Mones

-Jason Mones, Executive At Large is an educator and artist living in Kingston.
+Jason Mones, Treasurer is an educator and artist living in Kingston.
 Having worked as a professor at various colleges in the northeast, Jason has an extensive background in teaching the visual arts to people of all ages.
 He has a passion for providing creative opportunities to Kingston’s underserved communities through fostering active engagement in the arts.
 Jason is a member of the executive and treasury committees.

 Nina Dawson